 Prevention of shoulder impingement

 As with all stress-related ailments, shoulder impingement is prevented by taking care of good physical fitness as well as sufficient recovery from exercise.
 Those who do physical or office work should seek ergonomic guidance from an occupational health physiotherapist.
-It is essential for active athletes and athletes to plan training programs together with a skilled coach and, if necessary, a physiotherapist to monitor the overall load and recovery of the training.
+It is essential for highly active people and athletes to plan training programs together with a skilled coach and, if necessary, a physiotherapist to monitor the overall load and recovery of the training.

 David Shoulder Reference Centers